Skip to main content

 While an AI could analyze this personal dataset to uncover hidden correlations and suggest protocol optimizations, this also creates vulnerabilities.
 An AI model trained on biased data could provide flawed recommendations, and the use of cloud-based AI services could re-introduce the very privacy risks that self-hosting is meant to solve.

-The ultimate academic endpoint of this journey, therefore, is the recognition that is a core principle of future personalized medicine.
+The ultimate academic endpoint of this journey, therefore, is the recognition that data sovereignty is a core principle of future personalized medicine.
 Building a secure, private repository for one’s own clinical data is an act of both scientific inquiry and ethical foresight.

 It establishes a framework where the individual retains ultimate authority over their biological information, using it to navigate their health journey with an unprecedented degree of precision and agency, while simultaneously shielding it from the emergent risks of a data-driven world.